West Virginia High School Football State Championships and playoff history: Single class

 During the 1926 season Williamson and Magnolia arranged a state title game.
 Williamson defeated Magnolia 14–13.
 However, after accusations on both sides of ineligible players the WVAA (now known as the WVSSAC) stepped in and forced both teams to forfeit all their games.
-Doug Huff, one of WV's leading sports historians, left both schools in his book, History of Sports in West Virginia, so this author left them on this list as well.
+Doug Huff, one of WV's leading sports historians, left both schools in his book, History of Sports in West Virginia, so they are included on this list as well.

 Colored State Football Champions

-It is almost surreal to think that, not that many years ago, African American students were barred from playing football with White Americans.
-This changed in 1954 with a Supreme Court decision, Brown vs. Board of Education, overturning school segregation.
-The black school athletics were governed by the WV Athletic Union but did not receive as consistent media attention as their white counterparts.
+African American students were barred from playing football with White Americans.
+This changed in 1954 with the Supreme Court decision Brown vs. Board of Education, which overturned school segregation.
+Black school athletics were governed by the WV Athletic Union but did not receive as consistent media attention as their white counterparts.
 This makes research difficult.
 Information on the Colored State Football Champions has been provided by Robert Bonner, WV high school football researcher.
 More will be entered as the information becomes available.